sohale/sohale.github.io/pages/reinvented.md

 * My full renderer engine: from 16-19 ( 1993-1996 ) (Full featured with reflection, refraction, anti-anliasing, textures, etc
 * Meta balls (implicit modeling) with full implementation: later led
 * ImpliSolid (implicit object modelling, etc)

+## Unpublished ideas (to be published)
+Some other original ideas are developed and implemented but are not rediscovered by others.
+I am in the process of publishing them soon.
+I cannot write about them here.
+They are in the fields of:

+* Information Theory
+* Statistical Modelling
+* Computer Science: Programming Languages, Software, Hardware, Theoretical models (computing)
+* Philosophy (mind, computing, epistemology, political philosophy, etc)